bhammill9/name_generator/README.md

 # Random Name Generator

 ## Description
-When ran, this code randomly generates a name and logs it within the sentence: "Greetings '(randomly generated name)' you outlandish devil".
+This code randomly generates a name and logs it within the sentence: "Greetings '(randomly generated name)' you outlandish devil".

 ## Code Process
 1. A constant variable 'titleWords' containing the properties: 'name', 'articleOrPrep', 'adjective' and 'place' is defined.